 How and When to Harvest Salsify Root

-Salsify is ready for harvest in fall when the foliage dies.
+Salsify is ready for harvest in the fall when the foliage dies.
 The flavor is improved if the roots are exposed to a few frosts before harvesting salsify.
-Dig them with a garden fork or spade.
-Insert the tool deep enough into the soil that you don’t cut the root.
+Dig them with a garden fork or spade, inserting the tool deep enough into the soil that you don’t cut the root.
 Rinse off the excess soil and then dry the salsify roots with a kitchen or paper towel.

 Salsify Plant Harvesting for Greens